-^{} The Issuer Rules / Regulations / Oslo Børs / Home - Oslo Børs (www.euronext.com/en/markets/oslo)

-To facilitate the potential payment of dividends in accordance with PHLY's dividend policy, the Board has an authorization to pay dividends based on PHLY's annual accounts for 2021.

-The Board has an authorization to increase the share capital by up to NOK 12,574,766, which can only be used to raise equity capital for new shipbuilding projects or other future investments within the Company's scope of operations.

-The Board has an authorization to acquire own shares with a total nominal value of NOK 12,574,766, which can only be used for the purpose of utilizing PHLY's shares as transaction currency in acquisitions, mergers, de-mergers or other transactions.

-The Board has an authorization to acquire own shares with a total nominal value of NOK 12,574,766, which can only be used for the purpose of investment or subsequent sale or deletion of such shares.
+The Board has the following authorizations:

+- to facilitate the potential payment of dividends in accordance with PHLY's dividend policy, an authorization to pay dividends based on PHLY's annual accounts for 2022: - an authorization to increase the share capital by up to NOK 12,574,766, which can only be used to raise equity capital for new shipbuilding projects or other future investments within the Company's scope of operations; - an authorization to acquire own shares with a total nominal value of NOK 12,574,766, which can only be used for the purpose of utilizing PHLY's shares as transaction currency in acquisitions, mergers, de-mergers or other transactions; and - an authorization to acquire own shares with a total nominal value of NOK 12,574,766, which can only be used for the purpose of investment or subsequent sale or deletion of such shares.

-All of these Board authorizations are valid up to the annual general meeting in 2023.
+All of these Board authorizations are valid up to the annual general meeting in 2024.

 The Board currently has no other authorizations to issue shares or undertake share buybacks.
-The Board will propose to the annual general meeting in 2023 that the Board is granted an authorization for payment of dividends, an authorization to increase the share capital and two authorizations to acquire own shares similar to the authorizations described above.
+The Board will propose to the annual general meeting in 2024 that the Board is granted an authorization for payment of dividends, an authorization to increase the share capital and two authorizations to acquire own shares similar to the authorizations described above.